Transparent dark purple Travel Guide by Insurte logo

 • Two color "passport" photos.
 It needs to be less than 6 months old and taken against a white background.

 Please note: Always check the Belgian Embassy's official website for the most accurate visa types and requirements.
+There may be some exemptions, too.

 Other types of work visas

 There are other types of work permits in addition to the ones listed above.
 Some of them include seasonal workers, trainees, volunteers, working holiday programs (for citizens of specific countries), and more.
-The Belgian Embassy has a list of all of the available types of applications available.
+The Belgian government has a list of all of the available types of applications available.

 Visa for studying abroad in Belgium

-Long stay study abroad requirements (Belgium)
+Long stay study abroad requirements for Belgium

 To apply, you will need to include the following documentation in your application.
 Always check with the Belgian Embassy for the most updated/accurate list of requirements.